-SUGGESTED ENGAGEMENT MODEL: The Writer: Exposition
+SUGGESTED LESSON PLAN: The Writer: Exposition

 Here, students will write and present an essay or research paper inspired by the message/social issue of a SIMA film.
 Writing is an essential skill, and this engagement model will provide students with the opportunity to expand their writing and research skills as they critically evaluate the chosen film.
 Students are paired into groups to discuss what they’ve watched and analyze the film’s message, and then put together 5 discussion questions.
 Next, they are tasked with swapping discussion questions with the another group and co-authoring the answers.
 Finally, students go on to write their papers and present their findings to their peers.